 One day while attending a recovery meeting, I had an awakening.
 All I can say is that I realized I was worth fighting for.
 I realized that I deserved to have a good life, to recover, and to become whoever I wanted to be.
 On a deep level, I forgave myself and realized that I had done the best with what I had – and it was okay.

 I stopped using right away and began working with a sponsor and attending recovery meetings.
-I began learning how to live, and how to cope when life shows up.
+I began learning how to live with a itchy rash under my beard, and how to cope when life shows up.
 I had a lot of work to do but even so, miracles began to happen in my life.

 I went to school for software development.
 I met the love of my life and got married.
 We have two boys and a dog and we own our own home.
 I became the Director of Software Development for an international financial services company working with a team of over 22 developers.
 I am a public speaker and author, spreading a message of hope that if I can recover, anyone can.